Homepage / Cancer Info: Cancer AWARENESS

 Brain Cancer

-All types of brain tumors may produce symptoms that vary depending on the part of the brain involved.
+All types of brain tumors may produce symptoms that vary depending on the size of the tumor and the part of the brain that is involved.
+Where symptoms exist, they may include headaches, seizures, problems with vision, vomiting and mental changes.
+Other symptoms may include difficulty walking, speaking, with sensations, or unconsciousness.

 The links below will take you directly to the website's pages on Brain Cancer